Featured image from Regular Lovers.

 This title seems to be less critically successful than most of Garrel’s other work, but from what I’ve read the complaints seem pretty off base.
 I really like Neil Bahadur’s take on this one.
 As he aptly points out, the key points of reference here are Godard’s Contempt, Rosselini’s Voyage in Italy and Rivette’s Don’t Touch the Axe (aka The Duchess of Langeais).
 I also noticed several Mulholland Drive references.
 The dancing scene is one of the greatest things Garrel ever filmed.
 Monica Bellucci is excellent.

 The first in Garrel’s recent trilogy of ~70 min films about relationships.
 Blake Williams points out that this seems to be about Garrel’s father’s infidelity decades earlier.
-My sense is that people who don’t like Garrel tend to like this better than his other films, while many Garrel fans find it to be Garrel-lite.
-I’m in the latter camp.
+This is good, but minor.

 In the Shadow of Women (2015)

 Better than Jealousy but not as good as Lover for a Day.
 Like A Burning Hot Summer, it examines a selfish man (surprise, a filmmaker) who refuses to be faithful but who is extremely jealous of his partner.